naslausky/Chat-Asap-/README.md

 - Improve layout
 - Add a way to suggest the city code.
 - Fully use the Whatsapp API in order to allow a previous typed message.
-- Save in cache last choices made in app.
+- Add masks
-- Dark mode
+- Add internationalization

 ## Packages used